 Student: High school freshman with a print disability needing speech-to-text software on a laptop to help with completing longer writing assignments.

-School’s Participation: Provided the student with assistive technology on classroom-based computers.
+School’s Participation: Provided the student with AT on classroom-based computers.

 Problem: School did not provide the speech-to-text software on a laptop in a timely manner waiting 7 weeks into the start of the school year.